baruamrinal/plucker/README.md

 # plucker
 A google chrome extension for listing live docker instances.
-The name plucker says that it's a pluggin on docker.
+The name plucker says that it's a plugin on docker.

 # prerequisite